What is a Colonoscopy?

 Who Should Have a Colonoscopy?

-Beginning at age 50, both men and women should follow a colorectal cancer screening schedule.
+Beginning at age 45, both men and women should follow a colorectal cancer screening schedule.
+If you have a family history of colon cancer or colon polyps or a personal history of inflammatory bowel disease, you may require a colonoscopy sooner.
 Individuals should talk with a physician to determine their most appropriate screening options.

 Tests that Find Polyps and Cancer

-- Colonoscopy: physicians use a flexible, lighted tube (colonoscope) to look at the interior walls of the rectum and the entire colon, should be done every 10 years.
+- Colonoscopy: physicians use a flexible, lighted tube (colonoscope) to look at the interior walls of the rectum and the entire colon, should be done at least every 10 years (interval may vary depending on findings and history)

 Tests that Primarily Find Cancer